 Cherokee County Detention Center is in Cherokee County, AL and is the jail for the area.
 Do you know someone incarcerated at Cherokee County Detention Center?
 This site will tell you about everything a person needs to know about Cherokee County Detention Center: How to locate an inmate.
-Find inmate mughsots.
+Find inmate mugshots.
 The jail’s phone number and address.
 Posting bail.
 Booking and intake procedures.
 Court records.
 And everything else.

-The thought of going to jail is a scary and stressfull idea, not only for whoever goes to jail, but also their friends and family.
+The thought of going to jail is a scary and stressful idea, not only for whoever goes to jail, but also their friends and family.
 The goal of this guide is to offer information and tips that you’ll need to make helping someone get out of jail a little less stressful.
 If you have a specific question, just ask it, and also any feedback or comments that might help others is much appreciated.